SURFACE METROLOGY SYSTEMS

 Take advantage of our wide industrial and research experience to meet your goals.

-Examples of our bespoke designs and systems are:
+Examples of our customised designs and systems are:

 A specially designed 4 axis, including one rotary axis for Jotun, an international paint company; to allow the measurement of the performance of marine paint.